Cleaning with Microfiber Cloth

 In addition to its exceptional cleaning ability, microfiber is very soft and lint free, making it perfect for cleaning surfaces like glass, tile, flat screens, and auto paint.
 As an added advantage, there's no need for chemical cleaning product when using microfiber.
 All these surfaces can be cleaned to a completely streak-free finish with just a bit of water.
 For dusting, microfiber can't be beat.
 Because it tends to become statically charged, it attracts dust and then holds it in the fibers until rinsed out.
 And microfiber is very absorbent, holding about 8 times its weight in liquid, making it great for cleaning up spills and drying everything from hair, to dishes, to dogs, to cars.

 Microfiber was first created in the 1950's, but it wasn't until the 70's a fiber was developed that could be used to manufacture textiles.
 Since then microfiber has been used to make clothing, furniture upholstery, wallets and handbags, tablecloths, and cleaning products.
-Cleaning tasks, in particular, have been simplified and improved greatly due to the development of microfiber.
+Cleaning results, in particular, have been simplified and improved greatly due to the development of microfiber.
 Microfiber can be used for dusting, polishing, removing grease and oils, mopping floors, cleaning tile and glass, and auto detailing.

 Microfiber is the combination of two synthetics: polyester and nylon, also know as polyamide.
 To make cleaning products, the resulting fibers are split to create the structure pictured here.
 This structure is what makes microfiber such a great cleaning tool.
 Because the thread is so small, about 1/100th the diameter of a human hair, it is able to grab microscopic particles that other cloth simply can't because they are much larger and pass right over tiny particles.

 Household Uses for Microfiber

 - Dusting: Probably the best use for microfiber is dusting.
 All other dusting rags, mops, etc. will collect some dust, but will inevitably just spread it around soon after you've begun.
 Not so with microfiber, it will collect and hold ALL the dust found on a surface.
 Just fold it over a couple time and flip the cloth to a clean spot as it becomes filled with dust.
 Wash the cloth when you're done.